cpieper78/harmonix/website/docs/features.md

 <img  src="/img/features/multi-providers.png"/>

 ### Delete providers / environments
-Allow the platform engineer to delete a provider or environment and their associated resources.
+Allowed the platform engineer to delete a provider or environment and their associated resources.

 <div class="templates">
 <table>